• Report

 • Spending on nutrition-sensitive programmes increased for the second consecutive year, by 19.5%, from US$872.7 million in 2019 to US$979.5 million in 2020; this is higher than in any previous year and a result of increased spending to existing nutrition-sensitive programmes.

-• Relative to its total ODA spending, FCDO’s total nutrition spending decreased to around 8.5% from 11.4% in 2019, the lowest proportion since 2012.
+• Proportional to its total bilateral ODA spending, FCDO’s total nutrition spending increased to a peak 12.8%.

 • In 2020, FCDO supported 16 fewer programmes than 2019, though with greater disbursements.